- Do We Have True Faith in the Lord?

 We can see from Abraham’s and Job’s experiences that in order to achieve true faith in God, we must first have true understanding of God’s rule, and we must believe that all things and events are entirely within God’s grasp.
 We must also really know our places as created beings and have the reason that creatures should possess.
 No matter how great our trials or hardships may be, we cannot blame or forsake God, but we must continue to be able to seek God’s will and stand on His side, and unwaveringly follow Him.
 No matter how great the suffering we endure is, we still have to be able to firmly stand witness for God.
 Only those who can do this possess true faith in God.
 Just think of those brothers and sisters who have been arrested and persecuted by the Chinese Communist Party and have even suffered brutal torture and have been sentenced to prison for a number of years, but they have never denied or forsaken God—that is true faith in God.
 There are brothers and sisters who are rejected by their family and friends after becoming believers, or unfortunate things crop up in their families, but they never complain to God, and are able to continue following God and expending themselves for Him—this is also a manifestation of true faith in God.

-If we wish to possess true faith, we should read and ponder God’s words often, pray to God, seek the truth and seek to recognize God’s rule in all the people, events, and things that we encounter every day, and regardless of whether the environments that God arranges are in line with our own notions or not, or whether they are superficially beneficial to us or not, we have to know our places as created beings and seek God’s will with hearts of reverence.
-We have to understand God’s painstaking, earnest intentions so that we can gain something from everything we go through, and we can see God’s deeds within the people, events, things and environment that He orchestrates.
+If we wish to possess true faith, we should read and ponder God’s words often, pray to God, seek the truth and seek to recognize God’s rule in all the people, events, and things that we encounter every day, and regardless of whether the environments that God arranges are in line with our own notions or not, or whether they are superficially beneficial to us or not, we have to seek God’s will with hearts of reverence and act according to His requirements.
+Even if we do not understand God’s will, we have to stand in the position of a created being and submit to God’s rule and arrangements.
+By practicing in this way, we can gain something from everything we go through, and we can see God’s deeds within the people, events, things and environment that He orchestrates.
 Then, our faith in God will gradually become more and more stronger and real.
 It’s just like Job’s faith—it wasn’t something that was inborn for him, but gradually grew by experiencing God’s rule in everything that happened in his life and seeking knowledge of God.
 If we can follow Job’s example, focusing on experiencing and really understanding God’s rule in our lives, thus achieving genuine knowledge of God, only then can we develop true faith in God.
-And then, no matter what kinds of hardships or trials befall us and no matter how great our fleshly or spiritual suffering, we’ll be able to face that evenly through our faith, seek God’s will and His requirements of us, submit to His rule and arrangements, and stand witness for Him.
+And then, no matter what kinds of hardships or trials befall us, we’ll be able to experience that through our faith, seek God’s will and His requirements of us, put the truth into practice, submit to His rule and arrangements, and stand witness for Him.

 Thanks be to the enlightenment and guidance of God.
 Amen!